KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 ```

 ### Method: `pixelate`
-Averages the colors within a set of rectangular blocks to produce a series of obscuring tiles.
+Averages the colors within a set of rectangular blocks across the input to produce a series of obscuring tiles.

-This is a simplified version of the `tiles` filter.
+Individual channels can be included in the calculation by setting their respective `include` flags.

+The effect can be offset using the `offset` attributes (measured in `px`).

 Creates an ActionObject for the `pixelate` primitive function.